5 Best OCR Software for Mac in 2023

 While the Mac OCR software is offline, all the files are stored online.
 So, in case you have to process any sensitive files, do keep this in mind.
 Apart from this, the OCR tool is the Kofax Omnipage OCR tool.
 Kofax OCR works only on the Windows platform; therefore, with Nitro PDF Pro, you can enjoy the OCR capabilities of Kofax on Mac.

 You can download the free trial software from the Nitro website.
-After downloading the software, when you open it, you’ll get a prompt to choose an open file or you can import it directly from your iPad or iPhone, which is really great.
+After downloading the software, when you open it, you’ll get a prompt to choose an open file, or you can import it directly from your iPad or iPhone, which is great.

-After selecting the OCR document, it was converted by png image into a searchable PDF and I was able to copy-paste the text directly from the file.
+After selecting the OCR document, it was converted by png image into a searchable PDF, and I could copy-paste the text directly from the file.